 Agriculture is divided into three main types:

 - Arable farming is a farming system of growing crops in fields.
-Paddy, wheat, barley are the main crops grown by the Arable farming system.
+Paddy, wheat, and barley are the main crops grown by the Arable farming system.

 - Pastoral farming is a farming system for producing livestock and raising animals.
-Beef, cattle’s, sheep’s, hens and other animals are examples of Pastoral farming animals.
+Cattle, sheep, hens and other animals are examples of Pastoral farming animals.

 - Mixed farming is the farming system which is the combination of both arable farming and pastoral farming.

 Manures are the natural source of nutrients obtained from cow dung, leaves, human excreta, and other wastes.
 Fertilizers are commercial products available in different forms like solid, gas or liquid.
-Both manure and fertilizers contain salts and organic chemicals which consist of essential plant nutrients such as nitrogen, potassium, phosphorus in known concentrations.
+Both manure and fertilizers contain salts and organic chemicals which consist of essential plant nutrients such as nitrogen, potassium, and phosphorus in optimum concentrations.
 They make soil fertile and provide nutrients to plants for better growth and higher yield.

 Types of Fertilizers